 We absolutely loved the breakfast by the river.
 Sheherwali cuisine was something new to us.
 It was a learning experience to know about the culture and heritage of the place.

 How to reach Bari Kothi?

-Bari Kothi is located at Jain Patty in Azimgunj.
-The best way to reach Bari Kothi is by taking a train from Howrah to Azimgunj.
+Bari Kothi is located at Jain Patty in Azimganj.
+The best way to reach Bari Kothi is by taking a train from Howrah to Azimganj.
 You can take Ganadevta Express from Howrah station which departs at 6.00AM and Intercity Express that departs at 3:15PM.
-From Azimgunj Station, Bari Kothi is about 10 minutes Toto (e-rickshaw) ride.
+From Azimganj Station, Bari Kothi is about 10 minutes Toto (e-rickshaw) ride.

 For booking and tariff, please contact them directly by phone at +91 9051200800 or send an email to firstname.lastname@example.org

 Here are a few more pictures of Bari Kothi for you!

 Disclaimer: We were hosted by Bari Kothi on this trip to Murshidabad and Azimganj.
 The views that are given in the post, however, are completely our own.